au-re/generator-react-exhibit/README.md

 # generator-react-exhibit

-A generator to create your own React component library, including the documentation.
+A generator to create your own React component library, including documentation.
 It is built on top of [create-react-app](https://github.com/facebookincubator/create-react-app).
-It uses the [react-exhibit](https://github.com/au-re/react-exhibit) components for visualization.
+It uses the [react-exhibit-template](https://github.com/au-re/react-exhibit-template) as a basis.

-You can view it in action [here](https://au-re.github.io/react-exhibit/).
+You can view it in action [here](https://au-re.github.io/react-exhibit-template/).

 ## Getting Started